vladlica/watched-and-wanted/readme.md

 4. **Explore and Enjoy**: Explore the features of Watched and Wanted, start tracking your media consumption, and discover new favorites!

-5. **Deployed Version**: Check out the live version of Watched and Wanted deployed on Netlify: [Your Netlify Deployment Link](https://your-netlify-app-link.netlify.app)

 ---

 Start tracking your media consumption today with Watched and Wanted! 📚🎬📺🍿🎧